rollbar/blog/source/_posts/2013-07-12-Async-nodejs-API-server-testing.markdown

 This is how the Node.js developers do it and I agree.
 It makes for a lot more boiler-plate code but it forces you to keep error handling in-mind when developing.
 Writing defensive code is more important than writing fewer lines of code.

 This will also make testing much, much easier with Vows.
 How?
-Read on...
+Read on…

 ## Testing the API server, for reals